aabbtree77/twinpeekz/README.md

 ## What (Not) To Do Next

 * Rewrite everything in Nim, focus on mesh instancing and complete scene export from Blender, in GLTF 2.0.
-Why Nim?
-Fast runtime, this [GLTF/OpenGL code](https://github.com/guzba/gltfviewer) and the [shader compilation macro](https://github.com/treeform/shady).
-[Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig.

 * Reliable loading: Automatic mesh scale, failback/failover w.r.t. broken file paths and assets, e.g. Sponza primitive No. 12 (rusty chain) has no
 MetallicRoughnessTexture in Sponza.gltf.